GustavoHCruz/ChessMinimax/readme.md

-Implementação de uma inteligência artificial simples para o xadrez usando MiniMax.
+Implementing a simple artificial intelligence for chess using MiniMax.